timokoessler/ssl-cert-updater/README.md

 # SSL Cert Updater (next)

-A tool to automatically deploy SSL certificates on multiple servers
+A tool to automatically deploy SSL certificates to multiple servers.

 The client is available for linux, windows and mac os.
 The server and client are built into a Docker image using Gitlab CI or GitHub Actions.
 The client can be downloaded from the server's web UI.